harish-datla/TBMIL/computer_science/cloud/aws/well_architected_framework_game_industry_lens.md

 ## Game server.
-    - Game servers , sometimes referred to as dedicated game servers.
+Game servers , sometimes referred to as dedicated game servers.

-       -  Game servers are used when developing a multiplayer game or when server authoratiative processing of gameplay events is required.
+Game servers are used when developing a multiplayer game or when server authoratiative processing of gameplay events is required.

-       - The game server is at the center of the game architecture, serving as the location where the core logic executes.
+The game server is at the center of the game architecture, serving as the location where the core logic executes.

-       - The core logic includes managing player and gamestate as well as managing the interactions between the connected game clients and the game server.
+The core logic includes managing player and gamestate as well as managing the interactions between the connected game clients and the game server.

-       - Game server is the most performance-sensitive aspects of a game architecture because it is resonsible for processing the inputs from a player's gaem cleint and properly distributing it to any other connected players in real-time.
+Game server is the most performance-sensitive aspects of a game architecture because it is resonsible for processing the inputs from a player's gaem cleint and properly distributing it to any other connected players in real-time.

-       - Therefore, it is important to ensure that the game server performace is optimized and has suficient capacity, especially when the game is launched and during peak gameplay periods.
+Therefore, it is important to ensure that the game server performace is optimized and has suficient capacity, especially when the game is launched and during peak gameplay periods.

-    ### Definitions
-        - Game server(or game server instance) - Compute resources, such as a virtual machine(VM), that hosts one more game server processes.
+Game server(or game server instance) - Compute resources, such as a virtual machine(VM), that hosts one more game server processes.

-        - Game server processes - A single instance of your game server build hosting a game session, which is an instance of your running game that players can connect to via a player session.
+Game server processes - A single instance of your game server build hosting a game session, which is an instance of your running game that players can connect to via a player session.

-        - We refer to gameoptions server process and game session interchangeably.
+We refer to gameoptions server process and game session interchangeably.

-        - In AWS, there are multiple options for computer resources to host game servers, all of which provide access to scalable cloud-based capacity through elastic provisioning of resources.
+In AWS, there are multiple options for computer resources to host game servers, all of which provide access to scalable cloud-based capacity through elastic provisioning of resources.

 ### Amazon EC2
+-  cloud-based virtual servers, known as intances, with support for multiple versions of Linux and Windows.